-- (v) the overall objectives, the specific objective(s) and the outputs (i.e. the results) to be achieved with the financial support - (vi) the different types of activities eligible for financial support, on the basis of a fixed list - (vii) the types of persons or categories of persons which may receive financial support - (iv) the criteria for selecting these entities and giving the financial support - (vii) the criteria for determining the exact amount of financial support for each third entity, and - (viii) the maximum amount which may be given.
+- (i) the overall objectives, the specific objective(s) and the outputs^[1] (i.e. the results) to be achieved with the financial support - (ii) the different types of activities eligible for financial support, on the basis of a fixed list - (iii) the types of persons or categories of persons which may receive financial support - (iv) the criteria for selecting these entities and giving the financial support - (v) the criteria for determining the exact amount of financial support for each third entity, and - (vi) the maximum amount which may be given.